berkansezer77/home-assistant/custom-cards/spotify-card-v2/README.md

 **Where are the codes ? **

-Everything you need is in this wiki page. 🎉
+Everything you need including the setup manual is in this page. 🎉

 **I don't have the multimedia files you used. ? **

 Well they are included as well.
 Just check below. 🎉
 ## Page Properties:

+- White and Dark Theme.
+- Design changes on white theme.
+- Beatiful artwork design for every song.
 - Room Presence.
-Start the music in your last entered room
+Start the music in your last entered room (More effective on single occupancy)
 - Media Player controls
 - Music Follow.
 Let the music follow you around the house automatically.
 - Spotify Card integrated.
 Start your playlist from the card.
 - Exclusively designed for Spotify control.
 - Ambilight animations.
+Glowing light in all over the card.
 - Browser Mode integration.
 - Minimalistic design.
-You can hide media players and spotify playlist.
+You can hide spotify playlist.
-- See which media player is currentlu playing
+- The playing media player is highlighted in a circle.
 - Rewind - Forward your music.
 - Developed on the basis of Amazon Echo devices but you can also use it with any other media player type.
 - Can easily be installed with the given manual